 The Commission and the Scientific Committee have increasingly taken an interest in the possible environmental threats to cetaceans.
 In 1993, the Commission adopted resolutions on research on the environment and whale stocks and on the preservation of the marine environment (IWC, 1994a; 1994b).
 A number of resolutions on this topic have been passed subsequently (e.g. IWC, 1996; 1997a; 1998; 1999a; 1999b; 2001b).
-As a result, the Scientific Committee formalised its work on environmental threats in 1997 by establishing a Standing Working Group that has met every year since then.
+As a result, the Scientific Committee formalised its work on environmental threats in 1997 by establishing a standing working group that has met every year since then.
 Its report this year is given as Annex K.

-12.1 State of the Cetacean Environment Report (SOCER)
+12.1 State of the cetacean environment report (SOCER)

-SOCER provides an annual update, requested by the Commission, on: (a) environmental matters that potentially affect cetaceans; and (b) developments in cetacean populations/species that reflect environmental issues.
+SOCER provides an annual update, requested by the Commission, on: (a) environmental matters that potentially affect cetaceans and (b) developments in cetacean populations/species that reflect environmental issues.
 It is tailored for a non-scientific audience.
 The 2012 SOCER (SC/64/E2) was restricted to the Indian Ocean as the regional focus, due in part to reduced funding.
-A primary source of information was the International Indian Ocean Cetacean Symposium, held in 2009 in the Maldives15.
+A primary source of information was the International Indian Ocean Cetacean Symposium, held in 2009 on the Maldives.
 Overall, the awareness of environment-related threats to cetaceans is high in the region, but implementation and control measures are poor.
 However, this provides an opportunity to introduce best practices, state-of-the-art procedures for critical issues such as fisheries interactions, ship strikes, whalewatching, and new, well-thought-out Marine Protected Areas.

 During discussion, it was noted that marine research in the Indian Ocean region is focused in a few locations, despite having expanded over the past five years.
 Cetacean, or indeed environmental, research is scant or absent in many areas and there are few peer-reviewed reports from the region.
-The Committee was pleased to learn that the next issue of J. Cetacean Res.
-Manage. (published this year) contains 15 peer-reviewed papers from the Indian Ocean.
+The Committee was pleased to learn that the next issue of JCRM (published this month) contains 15 peer-reviewed papers from the Indian Ocean.